 Going on a road trip with kids is no easy task!
 First, there’s the incessant asking of questions.
 Then, the pouting when boredom hits…and, of course, the mess left in your vehicle once you’ve reached your destination.
-Fortunately, I know these hacks work and will address those issues.
+Fortunately, I know these road trip hacks work and will address those issues.
 In fact, they have saved my sanity on road trips past.
 Use them, and find a bit more relaxation on your family vacation.

 1. Use a bucket-and-pulley system to pass toys and games back and forth in the car.